 First, our lawyers will conduct a due diligence check on you to ensure that you are eligible and meet the criteria to apply for the program.

-We will send you the application forms both for the Visa Category D, the temporary residence permit and the personal work permit and provide assistance to complete the questionnaires, translate and authenticate supporting documents.
-Application may be made through a consulate or embassy.
+We will send you the application forms both for the Visa Category D, the temporary residence permit and the personal work permit, and provide assistance to complete the questionnaires, and translate and authenticate supporting documents.
+The application may be made through a consulate or embassy.

 If required, we will incorporate your Macedonian company and introduce you to several banks in order to open a bank account and transfer the funds.
 We work primarily with banks that allow for remotely opened accounts to ensure that you are ready to do business as soon as possible.